davidlacedonia/javascript/this_object_prototypes/objects/README.md

 ## Duplicating objects

-_Object.assign(..)_ takes a target object as its first parameter, and one or more soure objects as its subsequent parameters.
-It iterates over all the _enumerable_, _owned keys_ on the _source_ object(s) and copies them (via _ assignment only) to the target.
+_Object.assign(..)_ takes a target object as its first parameter, and one or more source objects as its subsequent parameters.
+It iterates over all the _enumerable_, _owned keys_ on the _source_ object(s) and copies them (via assignment only) to the target.
 It also returns the target.

 ```js
 var obj = Object.assign({}, myObject);